wbzyl/rack-codehighlighter/README.markdown

 In pre-Rack applications era possible approaches were:

-* gems;  conection to methods responsible for code highlighting is obtrusive, i.e. via plugin + additional markup
+* gems;  connection to methods responsible for code highlighting is obtrusive, i.e. via plugin + additional markup

 Analyze packages mentioned at the *The Ruby Toolbox* page: